Chart Color Schemes

 Trentham ranks among the oldest 10% of areas nationwide

-The median age in Trentham is 56 years, notably higher than Rest of Vic.'s average of 43 years, and significantly higher than Australia's median age of 38 years.
-The 55-64 age group makes up 20.1% of Trentham's population, compared to Rest of Vic., while the 25-34 cohort is less prevalent at 5.3%, with a concentration in this age group that is well above the national average of 11.2%.
-According to the 2021 Census, the 15 to 24 age group has grown from 5.5% to 7.6% of Trentham's population, while the 75 to 84 cohort increased from 10.6% to 11.7%.
-Conversely, the 45 to 54 cohort has declined from 12.8% to 11.4%, and the 5 to 14 group dropped from 8.8% to 7.6%.
-Looking ahead to 2041, demographic projections reveal significant shifts in Trentham's age structure, with the strongest projected growth in the 85+ cohort at 55%, adding 27 residents to reach 77.
-However, population declines are projected for the 65 to 74 and 5 to 14 cohorts.
+The median age in Trentham is 56 years, notably exceeding Regional Victoria's average of 43 years and significantly higher than Australia's 38 years.
+The 55-64 age group shows strong representation at 20.6%, compared to Regional Victoria, while the 25-34 cohort is less prevalent at 5.5%.
+This concentration in the 55-64 age group is well above the national average of 11.2%.
+According to the 2021 Census, the 15 to 24 age group has grown from 5.5% to 7.5%, while the 75 to 84 cohort increased from 10.6% to 12.1%.
+Conversely, the 45 to 54 cohort has declined from 12.8% to 11.7%, and the 5 to 14 group dropped from 8.8% to 7.8%.
+Looking ahead to 2041, demographic projections reveal significant shifts in Trentham's age structure.
+The 25 to 34 cohort shows the strongest projected growth at 32%, adding 27 residents to reach 113.
+Population declines are projected for the 5 to 14 and 65 to 74 cohorts.